cs107-swiftdiff/cs107-FinalProject/docs/milestone1.md

 Software organization (2/2): Nice job!

 Implementation (3.8/4): It would have been nice to see an example of how you plan to deal with elementary functions such as sine, cosine, and exponentials.

+*Addressed feedback by adding detailed implementations of elementary operations (add, subtract, multiply, divide) and an example of sine overloading implementation for complex numbers using hyperbolic sine.*

 Licensing (2/2)